5 from 2 votes

 • Customizable.
 Whether you love garlic or follow a low-sodium diet, making your own seasoning means that you can completely customize it to your specific needs.

 • Make as much or as little as you want.
 As-is, this recipe seasons a pound of meat.
-However, you can absolutely scale it up to make a big batch of seasoning to have on hand for whatever you want to add it to (like scrambled eggs, oven roasted potatoes, or mac and cheese, just to name a few!).
+However, you can absolutely scale it up to make a big batch of seasoning to have on hand for whatever you want to add it to (like my scrambled eggs recipe, oven roasted potatoes, easy French toast recipe, or easy mac and cheese, just to name a few!).

 • No fillers or preservatives (= better flavor!).
 Sure, the shelf life is a bit shorter as a result, but you’ll find yourself using it often enough I don’t think this’ll be an issue.
 Since your spices will be freshly combined, it means your tacos will have a better flavor than ones where the spices have been sitting for who knows how long.